GiacomoCau/Wat/README.md

 	When the `check` is:
 	* a `value`: the parameter value or value returned must be equal to that `value`
 	* the `Any` class: the parameter value or value returned can be any value
-	* a `Class`: the parameter value or value returned can be an instance of that `Class` or a class that extends that `Class`
+	* a `class`: the parameter value or value returned can be an instance of that `class` or a class that extends that `class`
 	* a `List`: the parameter value or value returned must be a `List` where, in the `List` `check`
 		* the first `Integer` indicates the minimum number of elements, the default is `0`
 		* the second `Integer` indicates the maximum number of elements,